 Indicator B3 uses measurements of mercury in blood of women ages 16 to 49 years to represent the distribution of mercury exposures to women who are pregnant or may become pregnant.
-However, blood mercury levels increase with age,56 and women of different ages have a different likelihood of giving birth.
-For example, in 2003-2004, women aged 27 years had a 12% annual probability of giving birth, and women aged 37 years had a 4% annual probability of giving birth.57 A birth rate-adjusted distribution of women's mercury levels is used in calculating this indicator,iii meaning that the data are weighted using the age-specific probability of a woman giving birth.58
+However, blood mercury levels increase with age, and women of different ages have a different likelihood of giving birth.
+For example, in 2003-2004, women aged 27 years had a 12% annual probability of giving birth, and women aged 37 years had a 4% annual probability of giving birth rate-adjusted distribution of women's mercury levels is used in calculating this indicator, meaning that the data are weighted using the age-specific probability of a woman giving birth.